 If a good night’s sleep evades you, some simple changes—such as making your room cooler and drowning out distraction—can go a surprisingly long way in improving the quality of your rest.
 And since most of these solutions are free, easy-to-implement and side effect-free, they’re the best place to start if you’re desperate for Zzzzs.
-Sometimes, though, these and other measures, simply are not enough.
+Sometimes, though, these and other measures simply are not enough.
 Sleep aids may be something you’d like to consider, particularly if your issues have persisted for some time.

-“Sleep is your body’s time to repair and heal itself,” says Param Dedhia, M.D., a physician at Canyon Ranch in Tucson.
+“Sleep is your body’s time to repair and heal itself,” says Param Dedhia, M.D., director of sleep medicine at Canyon Ranch in Tucson.
 Disrupted or too-short slumber can have a dramatic impact on your overall health, sense of life balance and mental wellbeing.
 Sleep aids can help you nod off and stay asleep, so you can clock the quality, restorative rest you need.
 But, as with anything you take, it’s worth educating yourself on the options and discussing them with your doctor before trying any yourself (especially if you are already on medication, or are pregnant or breastfeeding).
 Your physician may also be able to identify the cause of your sleep issues, which may be best managed with something altogether different.

 Over-the-counter (OTC) sleep aids can be very effective for the occasional night of tossing and turning.
 Most options contain antihistamines (just like allergy medications), which block your production of histamine—a chemical that stimulates your system.
 These are non-habit-forming drugs, but the sedative effects of antihistamines can wear off quickly if your body develops a tolerance to them.
 So, the longer you take these medicines, the less effective they will become.
 OTC sleep aids should only be taken for two or three nights at a time, and can leave some people feeling groggy or “hungover” the next day.